 - What are the cultural and mechanical brush and weed control alternatives for pastures?

-- How will the livestock be managed during times of drought or wet conditions?
+- How do I manage livestock be during times of drought or wet conditions?

 - How do I know I have enough forage available?